 Our Team

-Early Years & Primary Psychologists
+Early Years & Primary Psychologist

-Ms Silvia Sanchis & Ms Ana Algaba
+Ms Ana Algaba

-Assistant to Primary Psychologists
+Assistant to Primary Psychologist

 Ms Aimee Patrick